How to clean your Yoga mat so it will last!

 The Skinny Travel Mat

-Kin founder Laura teamed up with GET THE GLOSS for a full-length article on caring for all types of Yoga mat, which you can read here.
+Kin founder Laura teamed up with GET THE GLOSS for a full-length article on caring for and cleaning all types of Yoga mat, which you can read here.